About

 NAVWAR is the major tenant aboard Naval Base Point Loma Old Town Campus (NBPL OTC).
 It is comprised of 70.3 acres (46.62 acres OTC Site 1 and 23.64 acres OTC Site 2).
 NBPL OTC is approximately 1.5 miles from downtown San Diego, 1/2 mile to San Diego International Airport, and is located in the City of San Diego, Midway-Pacific Community Planning Area.
 NBPL OTC is near Interstate 8, and adjacent to Interstate 5 and Pacific Highway.

 The main buildings consist of World War II-era aircraft manufacturing plants and associated administrative office buildings.
 OTC Site 1 was used during World War II to manufacture aircraft, and has been partially modernized to provide training facilities, administrative office space and industrial (laboratories, shops and warehouse) space to support NAVWAR.
-The existing space is inefficient and is functionally obsolete given the 1940s era facilities design.
+OTC Site 2 is used for warehouse space and parking.
+The existing space is inefficient and is functionally obsolete given the 1940s era facilities design, affecting NAVWAR’s cyber warfare mission, security, and workforce safety.

 Aircraft carrier a rocket launch